schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 ### VARINTs

-At the heart of protobuffer encoding sit variable-length ("varlen") encoded 64 bit integers, referred to as _varints_.
+At the heart of protobuffer encoding sit variable-length ("varlen") encoded 64-bit integers, referred to as _varints_.

-This is an optimization that builds on the observation that in many applications, while it is beneficial to support full 32 or 64 bit numbers, most of the time only small numbers are used.
+This is an optimization that builds on the observation that in many applications, while it is beneficial to support full 32- or 64-bit numbers, most of the time only small numbers are used.
 For example, in protobuffer messages, tags all the way up to
 {{ katex(body="2^{29} - 1") }} are supported, while the majority of messages